-Financial position 2021-2022
+Financial position 2022-2023

-In March 2021, the council approved a budget incorporating a budget reduction target of £4.9 million for 2021-2022.
-The following table provides a high-level comparison of the council's General Fund outturn for 2021-2022 compared with the budget.
+In March 2022, the Council approved a budget incorporating a budget reduction target of £11.0 million for 2022-2023, of which £4.6 million were recurrent budget reduction targets.
+The following table provides a high-level comparison of the Council's General Fund outturn for 2022-2023 compared with the budget.
 It details spend by Directorate, which is the format used for internal reporting to management.
 This table is calculated in line with legal requirements.
-Detailed reports were considered by Cabinet in June 2022, analysing the outturn and year end reserves position in more detail.
-At this stage the outturn was reported as £2.2 million underspend.
-As part of the statement of accounts work, the outturn has been finalised at £2.0 million underspend.
-Further reports will be considered by Cabinet in July 2022 which will consider any impact on the budget for 2023-2024 and the medium-term.
+Detailed reports were considered by Cabinet in July 2023, analysing the outturn and year end reserves position.
+It was reported that despite challenging circumstances, the Council has once again managed its money well and delivered within budget.
+The outturn position included the transfer of £4.5 million from efficiencies held corporately into the Future Years Budget Strategy reserve to support the delivery on in-year corporately held efficiency targets for 2023-2024 and / or help address the forecast budget deficit for 2024-2025.